 - Collaborative and interdisciplinary work.
 Honing collaborative skills like communication, negotiation, and problem solving.
 Magic happens in the exchange of ideas and the intersection of media.

 - Work at all stages.
 Supporting new work and work that reworks ideas.

 In early 2015 Hughie and Jessica Coogan took a leap of faith and purchased this property to pursue their crazy dream of opening an artist residency and workshop space.
-They were dreaming of a project where they could turn a place with a great history into a site where their skills in the arts and cultural non-profits could intersect.
+They were envisioning a project where they could turn a place with great history into a site where their skills in the arts and cultural non-profits could intersect.
 Hughie is originally from Ireland, and the couple saw the space while visiting.
 When they returned to the U.S. they couldn’t get its potential out of their heads and decided to go for it!
 Jessica is an American choreographer and the Creative Director of New York based Lola Lola Dance Theatre.
 She has an MFA in dance from University of Michigan and has frequently worked in higher education.
 Hughie, who studied business and French, has worked internationally for various non-profits.